-Your columnist never quite grasped the science behind this lore - something to do with chaos theory - but what's more evident is that a looming drought in distant California bodes well for Select Harvests, Australia's biggest almond grower and processor.
+Your columnist has never quite grasped the science behind this lore - it's to do with chaos theory or cause and effect - but what's more evident is that a looming drought in distant California bodes well for Select Harvests, Australia's biggest almond grower and processor.

-The popular tree nut is grown in 11 countries but California accounts for 80 percent of global output.
+The popular tree nut is grown in 11 countries but California is by far the biggest producer, accounting for 80 percent of global output.

 The industry is confined to the large expanse of the San Joaquin and Sacramento valleys, because as well as requiring a lot of irrigation, almond trees thrive in dry, desert-like climates.

 The local bugle, the Sacramento Bee reports that water agencies in the relevant catchment, the Central Valley Project will get just five percent of their contracted supply, "a dismally low number".

 According to a scholarly treatise, one million acres may have to be left fallow in the San Joaquin valley within two to three decades, crimping farm output by \$US7.2 billion a year.

 Select Harvests reports largely buoyant growing conditions across its almost 10,000 hectares of orchards spanning South Australia's Riverland region, Victoria's Mallee and the New South Wales Murrumbidgee irrigation system.

 With half the crop harvested and 10 percent processed, in late March the company affirmed expectations of at least 27,700 tonnes, 19 percent better than previously.

 Meanwhile it's been pelting down in New South Wales, including the normally dry Murray-Darling Basin, easing the cost of water, which has been at record or near record levels.

-The main aspect holding back Select is financial reward.
-Given the subdued demand and decent growing conditions elsewhere, the almond price is around 10-year lows.
+The main aspect holding back Select is the financial reward on its output.
+Given the subdued demand and decent growing conditions elsewhere, the almond price remains around 10-year lows.